Exceller/Severe_Wheater_Events_Project2/README.md

 ### Publishing  

-The analysis is oublished to RPubs.com.
+The analysis is published to RPubs.com.

 The URL of the document is submitted to Coursera.